MSPCA-Angell Headquarters

 Sponsors: Senator John Velis and Representatives Jack Patrick Lewis and Josh Cutler

-Status: Referred to Joint Committee on Environment and Natural Resources; hearing held November 8, 2023 – view the notice here.
+Status: Referred to Joint Committee on Environment and Natural Resources; hearing held November 8, 2023.
+Sent to a study.

 These bills would prohibit the sale of new fur products in Massachusetts.